-These gummy rings are delicious for little teethers and can link other toys to items — like a high chair — to keep them from falling.
+These gummy rings are delicious for little teethers and they can link other toys to items — like a high chair — to keep them from falling.

 Sophie is pliant, she squeaks and she’s easy to wash.
 She’s also universally delicious to babies.